 To succeed on The Challenge a competitor must be smart, strong, politically savvy, or at the very least, lucky.
 Most competitors are average talents, and an unfortunate few perform poorly enough to earn a dubious honor (enter the Hall of Shame).
 But these competitors, the Hall of Fame class, have conquered The Challenge in one form or another, and they all share the most important quality: they know how to win.

 Darrell Taylor is the OG Challenge champion.
 He’s the only player in the history of the show to win four seasons in a row, and longtime viewers still show him his due respect.
-Darrell is also a Golden Gloves champion (more on that in a bit) and is more fit at 40 year old than many of the individuals chasing a challenge championship today.
+Darrell is also a Golden Gloves champion (more on that in a bit) and is more fit at 40-years-old than many of the individuals chasing a challenge championship today.

 The two qualities that propelled Darrell to his four championships are endurance and his ability to fly under the radar politically.
 Darrell is a competent competitor, but he’s never dominated a season (like Mike “The Miz” Mizanin or Landon Lueck), so he’s often able to slide to a final without making himself a target.
 That may not sound too impressive, but remaining out of elimination is most definitely an admirable skill.
 And when Darrell does find himself in a final, he pushes his team to win because he knows second place doesn’t count for anything.
 Darrell should have won five finals in a row, but when confronted by a drunk Brad Fiorenza on The Ruins, Darrell put his boxing training to use by beating the hell out of Brad.
 Production kicked them both off the show and Darrell lost his chance at an easy victory.